 Tutors deliver personally tailored German lessons from exceptional tutors in a one-on-one setting.

-We offer an unparalleled satisfaction guarantee with our New York City German tutors.
+We offer an unparalleled satisfaction guarantee with your New York City German tutors.

 German Tutoring in New York City, NY

 Customized private in-home and online tutoring

-Varsity Tutors offers German tutoring by highly credentialed tutors in New York City, NY.
-We'll help you learn German through one-on-one tutoring in the comfort of your home, online, or any other location of your choice.
+Experience German tutoring by highly credentialed tutors in New York City, NY.
+Top tutors will help you learn German through one-on-one tutoring in the comfort of your home, online, or any other location of your choice.